7 Days in Rome Italy - How to spend the perfect week

 bronze she-wolf inside Capitoline museums7 Days in Rome Italy, Day 5.
 Inside the Capitoline Museums, you will find treasures like this bronze she-wolf, the symbol of Rome.

-Seeing the Campidoglio is another part of your visit to the Capitoline Museums that is really special.
+Seeing Campidoglio (Capitoline Hill) is another part of your visit to the Capitoline Museums that is really special.

 Michelangelo designed this piazza and its beautiful pavement.